openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_html_component.rst

 The Visual Editor
 *****************************************

-The visual editor provides a “what you see is what you get” (WYSIWYG) interface that allows you to format text by clicking the formatting buttons at the top of the editor.
+The visual editor provides a "what you see is what you get" (WYSIWYG) interface that allows you to format text by clicking the formatting buttons at the top of the editor.